devskale/offpunk/README.md

 ## Features

 * Offline mode to browse cached content without a connection.
-Requested element are automatically fetched during the next synchronization and are added to your tour.
+Requested elements are automatically fetched during the next synchronization and are added to your tour.
+* Support "subscriptions" to gemlogs.
+New content seen in bookmarked gemlogs are automatically added to your next tour.
 * TOFU or CA server certificate validation
 * Extensive client certificate support if an `openssl` binary is available
 * Ability to specify external handler programs for different MIME types